 Settlement permit

-The settlement permit enables you to stay in Germany for an unlimited period of time.
+The settlement permit allows you to stay in Germany indefinitely.
 It basically serves to consolidate your residence.
 A settlement permit allows you to live and work in Germany without restrictions: You can pursue employment as an employee as well as self-employment.
-Under certain conditions, there is also the possibility of obtaining a permanent right of residence-EU, with the consequence that access to the entire European labor market is facilitated.
+Under certain conditions, it is also possible to obtain an EU permanent residence permit, which facilitates access to the entire European labor market.

-The requirements for obtaining a settlement permit depend on your previous residence title.
-As a rule, you must fulfill the following requirements in accordance with § 9 AufenthG:
+There is no one settlement permit that fits all foreigners.
+The requirements for obtaining a settlement permit depend on which residence title you currently have.
+In principle, you must meet the following requirements in accordance with Section 9 of the Residence Act (AufenthG):

 1. Five-year legal residence in Germany